JEAN PAPPALARDO, MA, LMFT

 My services are available to anyone living in the state of California.

-Sometimes people come into therapy to deal with a specific problem and stay to work on other issues.
-Some people come for a few months, others for a few years.
+Often people come to therapy to deal with a specific problem and stay to work on other issues.
+Some stay for a few months, others for a few years.
 As you progress, we'll collaborate to determine what works best for you.

 Meeting on a weekly basis provides continuity while building rapport & trust and this is especially important in the first few months.
 Each session is 50 minutes.
 Extended sessions are available by request.